sap-tutorials/Tutorials/tutorials/odata-05-data-model-service/odata-05-data-model-service.md

 Great, your seed data is now part of your OData service.

 Jump back to the service (via the welcome page in the previous step) and re-select the `Products` entity set resource.
-Rather than a somewhat forlorn empty array of data (`[]`), you should now see something like this:
+Rather than an empty and somewhat forlorn empty array, you should now see something like this:

 ```json
 {